Laknath1996/laknath1996.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello there!
 My name is Laknath Ashwin De Silva (ලක්නාත් අශ්වි​න් ද සිල්වා in Sinhalese script).
-I am a PhD student in the Department of Biomedical Engineering at Johns Hopkins University, where I am fortunate to be advised by Dr. Joshua Vogelstein and co-advised by Dr. Carey E. Priebe (JHU) and Dr. Pratik Chaudhari (UPenn).
+I am a second-year PhD student in the Department of Biomedical Engineering at Johns Hopkins University, where I am fortunate to be advised by Dr. Joshua Vogelstein and co-advised by Dr. Carey E. Priebe (JHU) and Dr. Pratik Chaudhari (UPenn).

 I aspire to work towards reducing the gap between machine and natural intelligences.
 My research primarily focuses on building deep learning and statistical machine learning theory and methods for out-of-distribution (OOD) generalization and continually learning systems.
-Additionally, I have a keen interest in the applications of computer vision, geometric deep learning, signal processing, and biomedical data science.
+Additionally, I have a keen interest in computational neuroscience, computer vision, geometric deep learning, signal processing, and biomedical data science.

 I received my Bachelor's degree in Biomedical Engineering from University of Moratuwa, Sri Lanka in 2020 ( ranked *1st among ~950 undergrads* in the Faculty of Engineering).
 I completed my thesis on *"Designing a Cost-Effective Dry Contact sEMG Sensor System for Controlling a Bionic Hand"* with Dr. [Simon Kappel](https://scholar.google.com/citations?user=HTFY3fsAAAAJ&hl=en) and Dr. [Thilina Lalitharatne](https://scholar.google.com/citations?user=0NvOK1kAAAAJ&hl=en).